cdtinney/spune/README.md

 ### Creating Spotify Client ID

-* Login to the Spotify developer dashboard [here](https://developer.spotify.com/dashboard/applications).
+* Login to the Spotify developer dashboard [here](https://developer.spotify.com/dashboard/applications)
-* Create a new Client ID (and keep the page open).
+* Create a new Client ID (and keep the page open)

 ### Setting Environment Variables